alexanderGugel/ied/README.md

 * respects your global **configuration**
 * can run arbitrary scripts defined in your `package.json` (e.g. `test`)
 * supports the usual `install` flags, such as `--save`, `--save-dev`
-* allows you to install arbitrary groups of packages, e.g. (`mpm install --only otherDeps`, `mpm install --only prod`)
+* allows you to install arbitrary groups of packages, e.g. (`ied install --only otherDeps`, `ied install --only prod`)
 * useful utilities, such as `ping`, `config`, `ls`
-* allows you to easily start a new sub-shell that allows you to use the scripts exposed by your dependencies without installing them globally via `mpm sh`
+* allows you to easily start a new sub-shell that allows you to use the scripts exposed by your dependencies without installing them globally via `ied sh`
 * supports private registries
 * makes it impossible for you to accidentally require sub-dependencies, even though node_modules is completely flat
 * completely atomic: `node_modules` is guaranteed to be consistent